-Identity theft is when someone else uses your personal identity information (your name, Social Security number, or any other identifying information) to obtain a credit card, loan or any other type of credit or service in your name, when someone else files a bankruptcy case using your name or Social Security number.
+Identity theft is when someone uses your personal identity information (your name, Social Security number, or any other identifying information) to obtain a credit card, loan or any other type of credit or service in your name.

 Why Should You Care About Identity Theft?

 - You could be arrested for a crime you didn't commit

 - You could be denied a place to live

 - Your wages could be garnished

 How Does An Identity Thief Get Your Personal Information?